 .005 and .01 Micron pen on bristol board, then color in photoshop.
 Pen & paper because I can have almost complete control over what lines get made.
 Almost.
 Pen’s margin of error makes shapes a little messier and more organic, and I like that.
 Photoshop for color because I suck at everything else.

 4. What is your artistic process like?

-When I’m doing a piece with any plants or non-human animals, I want to represent them as biologically and geographically accurately as possible.
-So I scan google images and flickr for photos that people took in particular locations.
+When I’m doing a piece with any plants or non-human animals, I want to represent them as biologically and geographically as accurately as possible.
+So I scan google images and Flickr for photos that people took in particular locations.
 I also look for scientific lists of the observed flora and fauna in certain ecosystems.
-For other projects I use images from my phone, or I sketch onsite.
+For other projects, I use images from my phone, or I sketch onsite.
 I’ll draw everything in pencil, then in pen, then add color in photoshop.

 5. Who and/or what inspires your work?